-4.8.
-"Significant impacts" may be likely, for example, where the implementation of a proposal significantly affects security of energy supplies, gas or electricity prices or competition in UK markets.
+3.8.
+"Significant impacts" may be likely, for example, where the implementation of a proposal significantly affects security of energy supplies, health and safety, gas or electricity prices or competition in UK markets.

 Whether the implementation of a proposal is likely to have significant effects on the environment